Virgula0/awesome-backdoors/Windows/README.md

 - [DLL Proxying](General/DLL_PROXY)

-This technique allows to create a proxy DLL and forwarding the original needed functions by the application, to the original DLL while attempting to run malicious code from the DLL built for proxying.
+This technique allows to create a DLL as a proxy to forward the original needed functions by the application to the original DLL while attempting to run malicious code from the new DLL built.

 ## Administrator